-“Oh wow, aiming for the top of the social ladder right away, are we?”
+“Oh wow, aiming straight for the top of the social ladder, are we?”
 Justine’s twin said bitterly as she looked provocatively at Olivia.

 “Well, I guess he started at the bottom first,” Olivia said just as bitterly, staring back at the twin who was now turning red with rage.
 Not being able to come up with a witty response, she turned around and walked away.

 The boys next to me had to smother their laughter again after hearing this snide remark from Olivia.

 I had witnessed some ugly girl-fights before but the particular girls had never been fighting over me.
 That was new.
 Well, actually they were fighting over Sebastian.

 “I’ll see you around?
 I’d really like to catch up some time,” I yelled after Justine, who had followed her twin.
 She looked over her shoulder and smiled feebly.
 I sighed.
 Justine did not deserve this from Sebastian.

 “Are you ready to go?”
 Olivia asked happily as if she hadn’t just been a total twat.